 Due to the 1000 per day restriction, we regret to advise all tickets have now been allocated and we are unable to fulfil your ticket purchase this year.

 So far I’ve generally agreed with the Scottish Governments approach to Covid.
 However I’m finding it increasingly hard to understand recent decisions and events.
-On Wednesday whilst in Edinburgh I visited the St James Shopping Centre which was extremely busy with long queues outside many of the shops.
+Recently in Edinburgh I visited the St James Shopping Centre which was extremely busy with long queues outside many of the shops.
 Then there’s 3000 football fans twice daily in the fanzones, large crowds at Wembley and Wimbledon.
 I understand that some inconsistencies are inevitable and there are many conflicting issues.
 However a limit of 1000 spectators in the large, open area of the Knockhill Racing Circuit makes no sense to me – I know where I’d feel safer!